Christmas Tree Decorated With Tissue Paper Flower Ornaments

 1. One by one, slowly and very gently start pulling each layer of tissue paper up and toward the center of the accordion, away from the floral wire.
 Do this on each side of the floral wire.

 1. When you’re done, carefully fluff up the petals to fill any empty spaces.
-Use the wire to attach your gorgeous tissue paper blossom to a branch on your Christmas tree … or to anything else you think can use a festive and flowery touch!
+Use the wire to attach your gorgeous tissue paper blossom to a branch on your Christmas tree…or to anything else you think could use a festive and flowery touch!

-Bonus: When Christmas is over, save your flowers and use them as decorations for your next birthday party, barbecue, baby shower, bridal shower … the list goes on and on!
+Bonus: When Christmas is over, save your flowers and use them as decorations for your next birthday party, barbecue, baby shower, or bridal shower.

 Comments are closed.